-It’s thought that crows are intelligent enough to hold grudges, and that they will tell other crows about them.
-Therefore, you’d probably do best not to wind a blackbird up at any costs!
+It’s thought that crows are intelligent enough to hold grudges and that they will tell other crows about them.
+Therefore, you’d probably do best not to wind a blackbird up at any cost!

 6. Are black cats lucky or not?

 Black cats have a strange place in terms of luck and superstition.
-In some cases, black cats are seen as very unlucky – however, in places such as Japan and the UK, it is seen as very lucky if a black cat blesses you – in Japan, in fact, they are seen as very lucky for women who are single.
+In some cases, black cats are seen as very unlucky – however, in places such as Japan and the UK, it is seen as very lucky if a black cat blesses you – in Japan, they are seen as very lucky for single women.